1. This Month is standard format (single monologue)

-3. Select a scene from any source including film, television or theatre
+3. Select a monologue from any source including film, television or theatre

 6. Submit the SHORT version of your video link (the link when you hit ‘SHARE’)